 - Abortion is banned after viability (~24 to 28 weeks) unless either the woman’s life or the fetus’s life are in danger.
 A doctor must get a second opinion from another physician to confirm fatality risk, and must do everything possible to keep the fetus alive, if it’s viable.

-- Inducing your own abortion, and/or knowingly soliciting abortion from someone who isn’t a licensed physician, is considered a felony.
+- Knowingly soliciting an abortion from someone who isn’t a licensed physician is considered a felony.

 How old do you have to be to get an abortion in Idaho?